VRibeiro01/BA_V_Ribeiro/README.md

 2. **RefPop.csv**: This file contains the Syrian Refugee or IDP population of each region of the country after the simulation run.
 It provides insights into how the population distribution has changed due to the modeled processes.

 3. **Routes.csv**: This file contains all the routes taken by the agents during the simulation, along with the number of agents who took each route.
 Each route is defined by an origin and a destination, allowing for a detailed analysis of migration patterns within the simulated environment.

+In Syria mode, the 'InitPop' and 'RefPop' files are available three times: each file is aggregated by a different administrative level (from 1 to 3).